felipelisboa-ml/felipelisboa-ml.github.io/index.md

 <p>Welcome to my personal page.
 Currently I am working on my PhD thesis at  <a href="https://www.ip-paris.fr/en">Institut Polytechnique de Paris</a> under the supervision of
 <a href="https://perso.telecom-paristech.fr/brandner/">Florian Brandner</a> and <a href="https://www.telecom-paris.fr/lirida-naviner?l=en">Lirida Naviner</a>.</p>

-<p>My current research interest is in Real-Time Embedded Systems.
-My thesis, more specifically, is on <em>designing safe and trustworthy memory systems</em> -- heavily relying on formal methods.</p>
+<p>My main research interest is on using formal methods to design hardware.
+My latest experience is on developping memory controllers and cryptographic modules using the Coq proof assistant.
+Other sub-areas where I have (some) expertise are: RISC-V processor design & optimisation, critical and mixed-criticality Real-Time Embedded Systems, static analysis, concurrent programming, trusted execution environements (TEEs), bare metal code-writing & micro-controllers.</p>

-<p>I consider my areas of expertise to be: processor micro-architecture, RISC-V processor optimisation, RTL design, critical and mixed-criticality real-time systems, concurrent programing, trusted execution environments (TEEs), bare metal development, OS(s), and micro-controllers.
-I've also developped a few small projects on other topics, such as: AI, distributed systems, cloud, robotics, connected objects, ultra-low-power electronic design, and mobile networks.</p>
+<p>I've also developped a few small projects on other topics, such as: AI, distributed systems, cloud, robotics, connected objects, ultra-low-power electronic design, and mobile networks.</p>

 </div>

 ### Alternative resources